Attention seeking: Stigma and criticism

 The term "attention seeking" has been the subject of criticism for its usage as a pejorative term as a kind of victim blaming, especially when it is used in a non-clinical and non-academic context.
 Student exposure to psychiatric environments has shown evidence to reduce bias and stigma towards individuals with mental disorders or attention-seeking behavior.

 According to a 2005 survey of 133 books containing the term, the term is often used with either no definition or a poor definition, no empirical studies specifically about attention seeking behavior were found, and there existed widespread academic disagreement on the causes and implications of attention seeking.

-Self-harm is sometimes viewed as a attention-seeking behaviour.
+Self-harm is sometimes viewed as an attention-seeking behaviour.
 However, young people who self-harm rarely disclose it to friends or family, and they seldom seek medical attention or other support.
 Therefore, the idea that self-harm is primarily attention-seeking is a myth.